Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Dynamic MDETR

 For Multi-head attention, the output is the projection of the concatenation of multiple single attention head outputs:

 where $W$ are learnable projection matrices for feature transformation.

-Transformer~\cite{vaswani2017attention} introduces few modal-specific inductive biases and architectural assumptions~\cite{dosovitskiy2020image}, and is compatible with various input modals, including vision and language.
-By concatenating visual tokens and textual tokens into a sequence and inputting the sequence into the standard transformer, we can apply self-attention on each token to attend to all other tokens in the sequence.
-This global receptive field facilitates to multimodal information interactions.
-Recently, a large number of works are devoted to the studies of multimodal transformers.
-Although multimodal transformers have yielded exciting results on many vision-language tasks, they suffer from heavy computation for the quadratic computational complexity of input sequence length.
-To alleviate this problem, we build Dynamic MDETR by replacing computationally expensive encoder layers by our proposed efficient dynamic decoder layers.
+Transformer~\cite{vaswani2017attention} introduces few modal-specific inductive biases and architectural assumptions~\cite{dosovitskiy2020image}, and is compatible with various input modalities, including vision and language.
+By concatenating visual tokens and textual tokens into a sequence and inputting the sequence into the standard transformer, we can perform self-attention on each token to attend to all other tokens in the sequence.
+This global receptive field facilitates multimodal information interactions.
+Recently, many works are devoted to the studies of multimodal transformers.
+Although multimodal transformers have yielded exciting results on many vision-language tasks, they suffer from heavy computation due to the quadratic computational complexity of input sequence length.
+To alleviate this problem, we build Dynamic MDETR by replacing computationally expensive encoder layers with our proposed efficient dynamic decoder layers.